Snowhere Trail

 Funny things happen up on top of mountains–funny things indeed.
 Mere mortals who are way down below sometimes can’t see what transpires, but when you’re at the top of the mountain, well, that’s a different story.
 Snowhere Trail is the result of one of those funny things happening.

 One winter day I was up on Sandia Peak in the Sandia Mountains of New Mexico standing at 10,678 feet, enjoying the view.
-That is, if one could consider being insanely cold “enjoyment”.
+That is, if one could consider being incredibly cold “enjoyment”.
 If you’re familiar with me, you’ll realize that I rail against the cold quite often.

 Yet, for some reason, I keep stepping out in it to make photographs.
 At any rate, the view was wonderful, although the skies were clear as a bell.
 As fate and circumstances would have it, a cloud decided to drift over the peak and enshroud it.
 The fog completely obscured the peak, taking the view with it.